google/go-cloud/internal/docs/pubsub/design.md

 In this API, the application code has to either request batches of size 1, meaning more network traffic, or it has to explicitly manage the batches of messages it receives.
-Here is an example of how it would be used for serial message processing:
+Here is an example of how this API would be used for serial message processing:
 ```go
 package main